 The day-to-day needs of parents will always vary, but a constant is occupying their children with enriching activities that will set them up for future success and ideally are fun and entertaining.
 This should be a clear message in your direct mail postcards and materials.

 Be sure to include:

 - Approximate time activity or school will occupy

 - The level of parent commitment

 - How do you provide a safe and supportive community

 Parents are busy and appreciate efforts to make their lives easier.
 Help them by making the message simple and easy to scan for significance.
 Make additional information easily accessible.
 Try including a QR code that leads to your website and be sure your contact information is clear.

 Above all, parents need peace of mind.

-Use your direct mail to demonstrate the value of your service and show them the benefit and enjoyment their child will receive.
+Use your education direct mail to demonstrate the value of your service and show them the benefit and enjoyment their child will receive.
 Make it a clear and easy choice that gives parents peace of mind knowing their child is happy, well cared for, and receiving enriching opportunities.